The Basic Knowledge

 the issuer liquidates or dissolves in accordance with state law.

 Any issuer terminating its annual reporting obligations is required to file notice on Form C-TR reporting that it will no longer provide annual reports pursuant to the requirements of Regulation Crowdfunding.

 The limits on the amounts investors may invest

 Because of the risks involved with securities-based crowdfunding, you are limited in how much you can invest during any 12-month period in these transactions.
 The limitation on how much you can invest depends on your net worth and annual income.
 Following are the inflation-adjusted investment limits.

-If either your annual income or your net worth is less than $107,000, then during any 12-month period, you can invest up to the greater of either $2,200 or 5% of the lesser of your annual income or net worth.
+If either your annual income or your net worth is less than $107,000, then during any 12-month period, you can invest up to the greater of either $2,200 or 5% of the greater of your annual income or net worth.

 Information Issuer is required to disclose